 - 9 – Corundum includes rubies and sapphires.
 Washing and wiping corundum isn’t a problem as they are tough and durable.
 Avoid harsh chemicals even with very hard gemstones.

 - And of course, diamonds are the perfect 10 of the scale.
-While there are a few minerals that are actually harder than diamond, they are rare, often man-made, and used for industrial purposes.
+(There are a few minerals that are actually harder than the diamond, they are rare, often man-made, and used for industrial purposes.)

 The Mohs scale is an excellent way to quickly narrow down the kind of mineral you are holding and give a rough idea of some of the care it should have.
 It’s not the whole picture of that stone’s strengths and weaknesses, but it’s a useful start.